KevinFlanagan7/Masters-Quiz/README.md

 - The HTML validator returned no errors, here are the [results](/documentation/html-validation.png "W3C HTML").
 - The CSS validator returned no errors, here are the  [results](/documentation/css-validation.png "W3C CSS").
-- The JavaScript validator also reurned no errors, here are the  [results](/documentation/JSHint-validation.png "JSHint").
+- The JavaScript validator also returned no errors, here are the  [results](/documentation/jshint-validation.png "JSHint").

 ### Lighthouse